 E1.
 Is there freedom of assembly?
 4 / 4

 The government generally respects the constitutionally protected right to free assembly.
-A number of protests took place peacefully in 2017, including several SLP-led events at which participants expressed opposition to government policies.
+A number of protests took place peacefully in 2018, including a large SLP-led event in September at which participants cited various grievances against the government.

 E2.
 Is there freedom for nongovernmental organizations, particularly those that are engaged in human rights–and governance-related work?
 4 / 4